acontero/televet_interview/televet/README.md

   I would also add indexes to the database depending on the queries I found myself writing.
 For example, if I found that I was querying the pets by weight or age a lot, I might create indexes for those columns Also, in that case, it would be better if those columns were integers instead of strings, but I left them as strings since that is what the format of the provided data was for this assignment.

 ### Testing
-  I would also normally include tests using the rspec gem.
-This would include tests for the routes and the model (if validations were needed etc), and potentially also to make sure that the serialized payload followed the correct json schema.
+  I included a few basic tests using the rspec gem.
+I included tests for the routes.
+I would in the future add tests for the model (if validations were needed etc), and potentially also to make sure that the serialized payload followed the correct json schema.
 These are the types of tests I've written in the past.